 In these types of encounters, you’ll have to resort to your first weapons: your fists.
-While you can clench your hand and swing for the fences hoping for good outcome, that way most often lies painful, even deadly defeat.
+While you can clench your hand and swing for the fences hoping for a good outcome, that way most often lies painful, even deadly defeat.

 Just like any other weapon or tool you employ, knowing how and where to use it counts for a lot.
-In this article, we’ll cover eight anatomical targets you should target with your punches for maximum effect.
+In this article, we’ll cover nine anatomical targets you should target with your punches for maximum effect.

 Punching someone is not to be construed as anything less than a serious defensive act.
-If you are still of a mindset that fighting is fun, cool and exciting (and it is) you need to work that out in a boxing club, MMA gym or martial arts dojo, not on the street, in front of a bar or elsewhere.
+If you are still of a mindset that fighting is fun, cool, and exciting (and it is) you need to work that out in a boxing club, MMA gym, or martial arts dojo, not on the street, in front of a bar, or elsewhere.

 The consequences, physical, legal and financial can be deleterious to your life.
 If you want to skip $10,000 plus in legal fees and perhaps avoid a felony on your record save the brawling for legitimate defensive encounters.

-While a punch is, in most circumstances and in most places, not considered patently lethal force people have suffered irreparable injury and life-altering wounds from being on the receiving end of a particular vicious (or lucky) punch.
+While a punch is, in most circumstances and in most places, not considered patently lethal force people have suffered irreparable injury and life-altering wounds from being on the receiving end of a particularly vicious (or lucky) punch.

 While a far sight in seriousness, most times, from shooting or stabbing someone, even pepper spray is viewed more favorably in most places than socking someone in the head with your fist.